European Broadcasting Union: History

 The EBU was a successor to the International Broadcasting Union (IBU) that was founded in 1925 and had its administrative headquarters in Geneva and technical office in Brussels.
 It fostered programming exchanges between members and mediated technical disputes between members that were mostly concerned with frequency and interference issues.
 It was in effect taken over by Nazi Germany during the Second World War, and thereafter the Allies viewed it as a compromised organisation that they could not trust.

 In the spring of 1946, representatives of the Soviet radio committee proposed forming a new organisation; however, at the same time preparations were being made for an inter-governmental "European Broadcasting Conference" in Copenhagen in 1948 to draw up a new plan for frequency use in the European Broadcasting Area.
 It was considered necessary to have an organisation that could implement the "Copenhagen Wavelength Plan" but there was disagreement among broadcasters and particularly a fear expressed by the BBC that a new association might be dominated by the USSR and its proposal to give each of its constituent states one vote.
 France proposed that it would have four votes with the inclusion of its North African colonies.
 The United Kingdom felt it would have little influence with just one vote.

 On 27 June 1946, the alternative International Broadcasting Organisation (IBO) was founded with 26 members and without British participation.
 The following day the IBU met in General Assembly and an attempt was made to dissolve it but failed; though 18 of its 28 members left to join the IBO.
-For a period of time in the late 1940s both the IBU and IBO vied for the role of organising frequencies but Britain decided to be in involved in neither.
+For a period of time in the late 1940s both the IBU and IBO vied for the role of organising frequencies but Britain decided not to be involved in either.
 The BBC attempted but failed to find suitable working arrangements with them.
 However, for practical purposes, the IBO rented the IBU technical centre in Brussels and employed its staff.
 The BBC then proposed a new solution based on the IBO changing its constitution so there will be only one member per International Telecommunication Union (ITU) country, thus ensuring a Western majority over the USSR and its satellite states.
 In August 1949 a meeting took place in Stresa, Italy, but it resulted in disagreement between delegates on how to resolve the problems.
-One proposal was for the European Broadcasting Area to be replaced by one that would exclude Eastern Europe, the Levant, and North Africa.
+One proposal was for the European Broadcasting Area to be replaced by one that would exclude Eastern Bloc, the Levant, and North Africa.